Inheritance (Paolini novel)

-Inheritance (or Vault of Souls) is a 2011 novel written by American author Christopher Paolini.
+Inheritance (or The Vault of Souls) is a 2011 fantasy fiction novel written by American author Christopher Paolini.
 It is the fourth and final novel in The Inheritance Cycle tetralogy.

-The Inheritance Cycle was originally intended to be a trilogy, but Paolini has stated that during writing, the length of Brisingr grew, and the book was split into two parts to be published separately.
+The Inheritance Cycle was originally intended to be a trilogy, but Paolini has stated that during writing, the length of the third book, Brisingr, grew, and the book was split into two parts to be published separately.
 Because of this, many plot elements originally intended for Brisingr are in Inheritance.

-Since the release of Inheritance, Paolini has expressed his future interest in expanding upon Alagaësia and the Inheritance Cycle.
-In an interview, he talked about a potential "book five," a prequel centering on Brom, and said that he has planned "around seven more stories set in Alagaësia — and one of those is in fact a series."
+Since the release of Inheritance, Paolini has expressed his interest in expanding upon Alagaësia and the Inheritance Cycle.
+In an interview, he talked about a potential "book five", a prequel centering on Brom, and said that he has planned "around seven more stories set in Alagaësia—and one of those is in fact a series."

 Development

 Decision for a fourth book

-In a video that was released on October 30, 2007, Christopher Paolini stated that during the work on the third book, he realized it would become too long and so he decided to split it into two separate books.
+In a video that was released on October 30, 2007, Paolini stated that during the work on the third book, he realized it would become too long and so he decided to split it into two separate books.
 His explanation is as follows: